Folding Style: Star Cross Fold

 Subcategory: Cross Folds

 Here’s a creative variation of the Cross Fold—the Star Cross.
-Cross Folds have panels that fold into the center from different directions.
+Cross Folds (used for folded mailers and folded self-mailers) have panels that fold into the center from different directions.
 The most common Cross Fold is the Square Cross, but there are lots of other variations, like the T-Cross, and of course, the Star Cross that we’re exploring here.

-The Star Cross looks like a star when it’s open, and like an envelope when it’s closed—which is achieved through a unique perimeter star shape, scores, and folds.
+The Star Cross folded mailer looks like a star when it’s open and like an envelope when it’s closed—which is achieved through a unique perimeter star shape, scores, and folds.
 Here’s what the Star Cross dieline looks like:

 In addition to the unique star shape when unfolded, one of the coolest features of the Star Cross is the tucked (or locked) cover.
 The top triangular panel is designed to tuck into the deep “V” of the bottom panel to close.
 The effect is envelope-like, and makes the opening experience pretty special as the “envelope” deconstructs into a star.